 There is no one-size-fits-all option when it comes to debt relief.
 If you’re seeking help with your debt, it is important that you find a debt relief program that is tailored to your needs.
 With so many options out there, how can you find one that works for you?
-We’ll explain everything you need to know about different debt relief programs and how to find one that works for you!
+American Consumer Credit Counseling is here to explain everything you need to know about different debt relief programs and how to find one that works for you!

 The first thing most people think of when they hear “debt relief program” is debt consolidation.
 A debt consolidation plan combines multiple debts into a single loan.
 This makes it easier for to pay down your debt, since you only have to worry about one payment.
 Debt consolidation can also be helpful in that your interest rate on the debt consolidation loan is likely lower than your other debts.
 The average credit card interest rate is around 18%, so it can certainly add up over time.
 If you have good credit, the interest rate on a debt consolidation loan could be as low as 6%.
 However, that’s only if you have a credit score of 700 or higher.

 Debt consolidation may not be the best debt relief option for you if you have poor credit.
 You might not get approved for the debt consolidation loan, and even if you do, it might not be worth it.
 With bad credit, the interest rate could be just as high as the interest rates on your credit cards.

 An alternative to debt consolidation is debt management.
 Debt management is a form of debt consolidation, but it does not involve taking out another loan.
 You still have your debts combined into one monthly payment, which is typically lower than what you would pay otherwise.
 Instead of being administered through a bank or other lender, debt management plans are done through nonprofit credit counseling agencies.
 These agencies negotiate with the credit card companies to get you lower interest rates, and in many cases, other fees are also waived.